September 6, 2015

 The rising sun intersects with the Gothic bell tower.

 Not a bad way to start a day, that’s for sure.
-After watching the city for a while, once again I searched if a miracle in the housing or the job market won’t happen.
+After watching the city for a while, another failed search for a miracle in the housing or the job market, I went back to the station to pick up my luggage.

 Sunset at the station